shelleyolivia/learn-tutorials/thegraph/07-query.md

 - You will want `id`, `index`, `value` and `date`
 - Then use `first`, `orderBy` and `orderDirection` to get 10 of highest value

-Remember to use **GraphiQL IDE** at [http://localhost:8000/subgraphs/name/punks](http://localhost:8000/subgraphs/name/punks) to play around
+Remember to use **GraphQL IDE** at [http://localhost:8000/subgraphs/name/punks](http://localhost:8000/subgraphs/name/punks) to play around

 ## 👉 The solution